godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/evmPrep.md

 ## Checking Your Node.js and Yarn Versions

 One of the most common causes of errors is having the incorrect version of Node.js or Yarn.
 These tasks specifically require Node.js v16.x.x, and a recent version of Yarn.
-You can check these versions using the commands belowx
+You can check these versions using the commands below:

 ```
 $ node -v